 All Campus Distinctions are awarded on the basis of merit.
 They may be conferred upon current faculty or made as part of a recruitment offer.
 Campus distinctions may be accompanied by financial stipends, either provided by the University or by the School, subject to availability of funds and the particular distinction provided.
-Only one title may be held at a time by a single member of the faculty, including endowed positions and campus distinctions.

 All Campus Titles of Distinction are awarded by the Chancellor, or Provost and Executive Vice Chancellor, subsequent to advice from the Distinctions Review Committee, CAP and the Vice Provost.
 The Distinctions Review Committee is comprised of senior faculty, including but not limited to current Distinguished and Chancellor’s Professors.

 Chancellor’s Fellows are faculty with tenure whose recent achievements in scholarship evidence extraordinary promise for world-class contributions to knowledge, and whose pattern of contributions evidences strong trajectory to distinction.

 The Chancellor’s Fellow distinction is for three years and carries an award of up to $25K per year in support of research; this title may not be renewed past three years.

 The Chancellor’s Professor title is designed for persons who have earned the title of Professor and who have demonstrated unusual academic merit and whose continued promise for scholarly achievement is unusually high.
 Thus, Chancellor’s Professors are faculty who have achieved acclaim for their accomplishments and who are highly likely to continue producing notable achievement in scholarship.